Thinking of joining us?

 What do we do/what happens?

-The choir meets weekly at St John’s Church, Ashley Road, Parkstone.
-The weekly practices provide a friendly environment and highly values social interaction that all involved find beneficial – “Cancer is why we came together, but it’s not what we are here for.”
+The choir meets weekly at Lewis-Manning Hospice Care.
+The weekly practices provides a friendly environment and highly values the social interaction that all involved find beneficial - a choir family.

 There is no charge to join the choir, although there is a suggested weekly donation, which includes refreshments.